marcodelapierre/nanopore-nf/README.md

 ## Nanopore pipeline for DPIRD - Nextflow edition

 The pipeline requires [Nextflow](https://github.com/nextflow-io/nextflow) to run.
-DSL2 syntax is used, so that Nextflow version `20.07.1` or higher is recommended.
+DSL2 syntax is used, so that Nextflow version `20.07.1` or higher is required.

 ### Pipeline